-- One side of John Newton was the Christian from childhood who loved to read, to think, and to debate; he soon grew to become the churchgoer, the hymn writer, the sermon writer, the worship leader, the preacher, the theological contemplative, the encourager of the flock, and a Christian minister.
+- One side of John Newton was the childhood Christian who loved to read, loved to think, and loved to debate, and he soon grew to become the churchgoer, the hymn writer, the sermon writer, the worship leader, the preacher, the theological contemplative, the encourager of the flock, and a Christian minister.

-- The other side of John Newton was, starting from 1748 when he was 23 years old, a ruthless and vicious slave trader who, for five years, cruelly exploited thousands of slaves that he took from Africa’s west coast and then sold in various places across the Americas.
+- The other side of John Newton was, starting from 1748 when he was just 23 years old, a slave trader who, for five years, cruelly exploited thousands of slaves that he took from Africa’s west coast and then sold in various places across the Americas.

 - The churchman that I have already described was also a womanizer who, in his own words, had “eyes full of adultery”.

-- Newton’s language on board ship was filled with blasphemies and with swearing of the worst kind.
+- Newton’s language on board the slave ships was filled with blasphemies, obscenities, and with swearing of the worst kind.